3 or More Acts, Book Musical, Rated PG

 Mary Wilson and her widowed mother are in dire straights.
 When it comes to their attention the cottage they're renting is to be sold, Mary appears before the handsome new owner, Edward, hoping to request his mercy.
 Edward had already been informed of the debacle by the villainous lawyer, Cribbs, who has set about to destroy the Wilson family.
 Edward had already determined the Wilson family was not to be forced from their home.
 After laying eyes on Mary, Edward is immediately in love and the wedding is set; Cribbs's plan has been thwarted.
 He'll have to implement a new plan just as devious involving the wicked devil's beverage...Alcohol!

-A small cast size, unique play structure, and comedic style makes THE DRUNKARD ideal for intimate theatre spaces.
-Enlisting audience participation as well as direct sides, this one-of-a-kind show is a tall glass of entertainment that will ensnare theatergoers' attention and leave them longing for more.
+A small cast size, unique play structure, and comedic style makes The Drunkard ideal for intimate theatre spaces.
+Enlisting audience participation as well as direct to sides, this one-of-a-kind show is a tall glass of entertainment that will ensnare theatergoers' attention and leave them longing for more.

 Visit the The Drunkard page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 The cast album for Damn Yankees originally featured Gwen Verdon in a baseball shirt, against a green background.
 It was quickly replaced with another cover showing Verdon in her skimpy Lola costume on a red background.
 Record sales skyrocketed!